 - Red tonsils with white spots

-Congestion causes sinus and nasal stuffiness and may cause a pressure sensation in the ears.
+Congestion causes sinus, nasal stuffiness and occasionally a pressure sensation in the ears.

 - Sudafed Sinus

 Use topical decongestants or nasal sprays with caution since they can make symptoms worse after two or three days.
 Only use nasal sprays for one or two days.

 Antihistamines relieve allergies; there is no proof they reduce symptoms of the common cold.
 While allergies share some symptoms with the common cold, they are not the same.

 Antihistamines cause drowsiness as a side effect, and should be used with caution.
 Use antihistamines at bedtime, or while bedridden.